 Each airport has several hotels within walking distance of passenger terminals, so there are plenty of choices.

-Yes, a free WiFi service is available at all three Moscow airports.
+Yes, free WiFi service is available at all three Moscow airports.
 VKO-Wi-Fi-Free is available at Vnukovo Airport, DME_free at Domodedovo Airport and _Sheremetyevo Wi-Fi at Sheremetyevo Airport.
-However, a prior registration is required to connect to the network.
+However, prior registration is required to connect to the network.

 There are plenty of money exchange and luggage storage facilities at all Moscow airports.
 Daily service of luggage storage costs around 500 PУБ (~ 7,00 €).

 It is always recommended to arrive at least 2-3 hours before the flight.

 This depends on the airport you are flying from.
 Moscow is served by 3 international airports and not all of them are equally distanced from the city, so we recommend checking the text above to see how far away the airport is and whether you will make it in time for your next flight.